Onward travel to Bocas del Toro, Panama or getting here from Bocas

 Romantic: Dolphin Bay Hideaway

 Located on Isla San Cristobal, 20 minutes by boat from Bocastown, this hotel is a special place where you'll find quiet and nature.
-Double rooms with private bath about $200USD with breakfast.
+Double rooms with private bath about $110USD.

 See more info / reserve